actionhero/www.actionherojs.com/tutorials/typescript.md

 Actionhero is moving to [Typescript](https://www.typescriptlang.org).

-Typescript is a language that `compiles` to javascript that makes the developer experince much nicer.
-It includes features like type checking, sharing inerfaces and modules, and generally other "quality of life" features found in other languages to help you write better javascript code.
+Typescript is a language that `compiles` to javascript that makes the developer experience much nicer.
+It includes features like type checking, sharing interfaces and modules, and generally other "quality of life" features found in other languages to help you write better javascript code.

 For Actionhero, that means we can now provide: